How AI is Changing User Experience

 - Mass piracy of copyrighted assets

-Thoughtful constraints aligned with societal values are necessary to research, deploy and monitor these rapidly advancing systems.
+Thoughtful constraints aligned with societal values are necessary for researching, deploying, and monitoring these rapidly advancing systems.

 The Future of AI-Enhanced UX

-- Mainstream adoption of VR/AR powered by AI capabilities
+- Mainstream adoption of VR/AR is powered by AI capabilities

 - Greater democratisation through no-code platforms